bakai01/reactSocial/README.md

 ### `npm install` THEN `npm start`

-type this comand, for starting app and enjoy :)
+type this commands, for starting app and enjoy :)